datacite/tasks/product_specifications/K4HtchG5/readme.md

 - As a repository admin, I would like a way to select the entities to be presented in the visualisations, so I can see only the information that is important to me.
 - As a repository admin, I would like to be able to export/display data from charts in a tabular form, so I can reuse it to make other analysis or vizulisations.
 - As a dashboard user, I would like the dashboard to present tooltips on hovering, so I can get acces to data that might not be clear for the visuzliation itself.
+- As a bibliometrician, I would like the dashboard to present aggregations of missing values for categories, so I can get a transparent view of the ratios of full metadata.

 ### Detailed User Stories